Nicoinuggi/Portfolio/sap-automation-python/README.md

 ![image](https://github.com/user-attachments/assets/939599bc-a210-44be-b930-124fda786ae6)

 ## Description
-This project automates the extraction of data from SAP, processes the data using pandas lib, visualizes it in Power BI, and automates the entire workflow using Apache Airflow or a batch file with Windos Task Scheduler for a simpler approach.
-For compliance reasons, specific case examples are not included; instead, a general template is provided for users to adapt to their specific needs.
-This ensures that sensitive data and particular information remain confidential while following best practices for data security.
+This project automates the extraction of data from SAP, processes the data using pandas lib, visualizes it in Power BI, and automates the entire workflow using Apache Airflow or a batch file with Windows Task Scheduler for a simpler approach.
+Specific case examples are not included.
+Instead, a general template is provided for users to adapt to their specific needs.

 ## Technologies Used
 - **Python**